nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     After a few seconds, a GUI should appear, showing some sample data, as in the screenshot below. <br><br>
     ![Ui](images/Ui.png)

-7. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.<br><br>
+7. Type the command in the command box and press Enter to execute it. e.g. typing `help` and pressing Enter will open the help window.

    Some example commands you can try: